Beaches and Bays

 - Gabbi Karniny Bidi - Discover the Salt Lakes (9.7km/ loop approx. 3-4hrs): Starting from Thomson Bay Settlement and heading west out of Digby Drive, this section meanders through the lake systems including a magical stroll along the Lakes Boardwalk which provides the façade of “walking on water”.

-- Ngank Wen Bidi - Explore West End (7.6km/ one way approx. 3-4hrs): 1 km walkable - full trail coming soon!
-A marine wildlife haven!
-New Zealand fur seals can be seen from the viewing platform at Cathedral Rocks.
-The West End boardwalk is a great place to spot dolphins, and the seasonal migration of humpback whales!
+- Ngank Wen Bidi - Explore West End (7.6km/ loop approx. 3-4hrs): The western end of the Island is a marine wildlife haven!
+New Zealand fur seals can be seen from the viewing platform at Cathedral Rocks and the West End boardwalk is a great place to spot dolphins, and the seasonal migration of humpback whales!
+The loop circumnavigates the entire West End, guiding you along some of the most remote trail on the Island.
+The views from the south coast span back to the mainland and all the way to Garden Island.
+Along the north coast you will encounter bays that may well become your new favourite Rottnest bay!
+You will not be disappointed.

 The Wadjemup Bidi project will greatly enhance the Rottnest Island experience and become a major environmental, cultural and tourism show piece for Western Australia.